that has never been explained is what actually started the Revolutionary

 were ladies and were not prostitutes as the English had counter charged.

-I was at the party a few nights before we met for the meeting and a young
+I was at the party and a young

 lady approached to thank me for being able to tell her side of the story.